soverenio/docs/docs/architecture/traffic-interception.md

 Interceptors read data from the virtual interfaces in a non-blocking manner.
 If the host is engaged with higher priority tasks, the OS may limit resources for the Interceptor, possibly resulting in partial traffic coverage.

-## How the Interceptors work
+## Interceptor operation

-The simplified flow of how each Interceptor works is as follows:
+The simplified flow of each Interceptor's operation is outlined below:

 ![The main flow of the Interceptor](../../img/architecture/interceptor-flow.png "The main flow of the Interceptor")

 Step by step:

-1. The Interceptor looks into the processes running on the host.
-It identifies `pod`s and individual containers by matching IP addresses of their virtual network interfaces
+1. The Interceptor examines the processes operating on the host.
+It identifies `pod`s and individual containers by associating the IP addresses of their virtual network interfaces.

-2. By looking into the processes of individual containers, the Interceptor identifies which `pod`s are running service mesh (Istio or Linkerd).
-If the mesh is found then the Interceptor starts listening to the `loopback` interface of the container with mesh, to see the unencrypted traffic.
-If the mesh is not present then the Interceptor listens to the external network interface of the `pod`
+2. Upon inspecting individual container processes, the Interceptor discerns which `pod`s are running service mesh (Istio or Linkerd).
+If a mesh is detected, the Interceptor initiates monitoring of the container's `loopback` interface to observe unencrypted traffic.
+If the mesh is absent, the Interceptor monitors the `pod`s external network interface.

-3. The Interceptor listens to the `tcp` traffic of the virtual interface until it collects the whole request or response.
-At this moment the Interceptor understands whether this is HTTP or some other protocol.
-The non-HTTP information is dropped by the Interceptor
+3. The Interceptor observes the `tcp` traffic of the virtual interface until an entire request or response is compiled.
+At this juncture, the Interceptor discerns whether the traffic comprises HTTP or a different protocol.
+Non-HTTP data is disregarded by the Interceptor.

-4. If the collected request or response is larger in size than some pre-defined limit (currently 1Mb), it is discarded and not accounted for in the further analysis
+4. If the collected request or response exceeds a predefined size limit (currently 1Mb), it is dismissed and excluded from subsequent analysis.

-5. The Interceptor remembers the collected request and waits for the response.
-If the response is not collected for too long, the request is discarded
+5. The Interceptor retains the collected request and awaits the response.
+If the response is delayed, the request is abandoned.

-6. The collected request / response pair also must not exceed the pre-defined size limit (1Mb), otherwise it is discarded
+6. The combined request/response pair must also not exceed the predefined size limit (1Mb); otherwise, it is discarded.

-7. While building the pair, the Interceptor checks the `content-type` from the header, it must be one of the following:
+7. During the pair's assembly, the Interceptor verifies the `content-type` from the header, which must be one of the following:

     7.1 `application/json`

     7.2 `application/x-www-form-urlencoded`

-8. `content-type`s other than the above are discarded at this point.
-At least one half of the pair must have the manageable `content-type` set properly
+8. `Content-type`s deviating from the above are discarded.
+At least one half of the pair must have a permissible `content-type` properly set.

-9. The following information is considered apriori technical and is discarded from further analysis:
+9. The ensuing data is deemed technically a priori and is excluded from further analysis:

     9.1 Internal Kubernetes or Soveren requests: `UA: kube-probe` and `X-Soveren-Request` headers